Puppet Master: Axis of Evil: Plot

-The film begins at the Bodega Bay Inn, 1939.
-Danny Coogan (Levi Fiehler) is making wooden chairs for a wedding reception for his Uncle Len, who owns the Inn.
+At the Bodega Bay Inn, Danny Coogan is making wooden chairs for a wedding reception for his Uncle Len, who owns the hotel.
 Danny tells his uncle that if it was not for his limp, he would be able to go to war, along with his brother Don, and tells his Uncle that he's going to help André Toulon.
-Toulon is guest at the inn, whose wife was killed by the Nazis because they wanted a formula, a formula that allows his puppets to come alive.
+Toulon is a guest at the hotel, whose wife was killed by the Nazis because they wanted a formula, a formula that allows his puppets to come alive.
 After escaping from Berlin to Geneva, Toulon came to America to hide from the Nazis.
 As Danny's heading over to Toulon's room, he hears a gunshot and goes to see what happened.
 Two men dressed in black leaving Toulon's room push Danny aside, and as they leave, he manages to get a glimpse at one of their faces.
 He enters the room and finds Toulon dead with a gun in his hand.
-Danny, to whom Toulon showed his puppets, grabs them out of a wall panel and finds that all the puppets are still there, along with unanimated Six Shooter and another puppet, named Ninja.
+Danny, to whom Toulon showed his puppets, grabs them out of a wall panel and finds that all the puppets are still there, along with an unanimated Six Shooter and another puppet, named Ninja.

 The next day, Danny goes to visit his mother, Elma and his brother Don.
 Don is being shipped off to war the following week.
-Meanwhile, the two Nazi assassins, Klaus and Max, are heading to an Opera House in Chinatown, under orders from The Führer, where they meet a Japanese saboteur named Ozu (Ada Zhou Fang).
+Meanwhile, the two Nazi assassins, Klaus and Max, are heading to an Opera House in Chinatown, under orders from The Führer, where they meet a Japanese saboteur named Ozu.
 She tells them that she's under orders from The Emperor, which are for her and the Nazis to work together to take out an American bomb manufacturing plant, destroying America's war efforts.
-To obtain this goal, it requires Max to go undercover and pretend to be of American descent and work at the plant, and to get close to the girl who runs the plant's office, Beth (Jenna Gallagher), who is coincidentally Danny's girlfriend.
+To obtain this goal, it requires Max to go undercover and pretend to be of American descent and work at the plant, and to get close to the girl who runs the plant's office, Beth, who is coincidentally Danny's girlfriend.
 The next day, after bringing the puppets to life, Danny walks into the plant to show them to Beth, and sees Max there.
 Recognizing him as one of the assassins, he tries to warn Beth away from him, but she doesn't believe him.